 So far, we have implemented data structures that support range queries and modifications of single values.
-Let us now consider a reverse situation where we should update ranges and retrieve single values.
-We focus on an operation that increases all elements in range [a, b] by x.
+Let us now consider a reverse situation, where we should update ranges and retrieve single values.
+We focus on an operation that increases all elements in a range [a,b] by x.

 Surprisingly, we can use the data structures presented in this chapter also in this situation.
-This requires that we change the array so that each element indicates the change with respect to the previous element.
+To do this, we change the array so that each element indicates the change with respect to the previous element.
 For example, the array becomes as follows:

 The original array is the sum array of the new array.
-Thus, any value in the original array corresponds to a sum of elements in the new array.
-For example, the value 6 at index 5 in the original array corresponds to the sum 3-2+4=5.
+Thus, each element in the original array equals a sum of values in the new array.
+For example, the value 5 at position 6 in the original array corresponds to the sum 3-2+4=5.

-The benefit in using the new array is that we can update a range by changing just two elements in the new array.
-For example, if we want to increase the range 2...5 by 5, it suffices to increase the element at index 2 by 5 and decrease the element at index 6 by 5.
+The benefit in using the new array is that we can update a range by changing just two elements in the array.
+For example, if we want to increase the elements in the range 2...5 by 5, it suffices to increase the value at position 2 by 5 and decrease the value at position 6 by 5.
 The result is as follows:

-More generally, to increase the range $a \dots b$ by x, we increase the element at index a by x and decrease the element at index b+1 by x.
-The required operations are calculating the sum in a range and updating a value, so we can use a binary indexed tree or a segment tree.
+More generally, to increase the elements in a range [a,b] by x, we increase the value at position a by x and decrease the value at position b+1 by x.
+Thus, it is only needed to update single values and process sum queries, so we can use a binary indexed tree or a segment tree.

 A more difficult problem is to support both range queries and range updates.
-In Chapter 28 we will see that this is possible as well.
+In Chapter 28 we will see that even this is possible.